boldfrog82/rhythm-game/README.md

 # rhythm-game
 Web rhythm game: hit notes in time with music

+## Development
+- Install dependencies with `npm install`.
+- Run `npm run dev` to start the Vite dev server.
+- Run `npm run build` to create a production build, and `npm run preview` to serve the built output locally.

 ## Demo assets
 - Static files in the `public` directory are served directly by Vite.
 The demo tone lives at `/audio/demo.mp3`, and `scripts/generate-demo-audio.js` writes it from an embedded Base64 payload before each dev server or build